project-alice-assistant/docs/docs/usage/web-interface.md

 `http://192.168.1.101:5000/`

-# Pages and there uses
+# Pages and their uses

 ## First timers
 If it's the first time you open the web interface page, you will be presented with a connection page.
 Enter Alice's main unit ip address as well as the port.
-The port should be `5001` if you haven't changed it manually.
+The port should be `5000` if you haven't changed it manually.
 By default, those settings are remembered, privacy first, but the slider will allow the browser to retain the information.

 <img style="width: 500px;" alt="Interface welcome" src="/images/webinterface/001.png">